History and Partnerships

 If you are brand new to OCOF, we suggest you look over these resources to get a quick introduction to the project and how OCOF can benefit your work.

 OCOF is a decision-support tool that can be used during a climate change adaptation planning process, and was designed specifically for use in the “Assessment” stage (Phase 2 of example at left from California APG 2.0).
 A typical adaptation planning process begins with an initial information gathering stage, during which the organization leading the process identifies the public infrastructure, private property, people, habitats, and other community assets that are at risk of sea level rise impacts.
-During the “Planning” phase, different adaptation strategies are assessed to see which are the most effective, and these strategies are then incorporated into plans like General Plans, Local Coastal Plans, Habitat Management Plans, etc. Finally, a plan is formally adopted and the adaptation strategies described in the plan can be implemented, evaluated, and modified to meet evolving needs.
+During the “Planning” phase, different adaptation strategies are assessed to see which are the most effective, and these strategies are then incorporated into plans like General Plans, Local Coastal Programs, Habitat Management Plans, etc. Finally, a plan is formally adopted and the adaptation strategies described in the plan can be implemented, evaluated, and modified to meet evolving needs.
 An adaptation planning process can take from several months to several years, depending on the size and complexity of the situation that the plan is addressing.
 OCOF can help this process by providing the science needed to understand and evaluate how sea level rise could impact your community.

 How to Cite